 Raspberry Fruitworm, Byturus

-I. Introduction: Raspberry fruitworm is actually two species, one eastern and one western (Byturus rubi and B. bakeri, respectively; the biologies of the two are similar).
+I. Introduction: Raspberry fruitworm was formerly considered to be two species, one eastern and one western (Byturus rubi Barber and B. bakeri Barber, respectively).
+These are now synonymized with Byturus unicolor Say (Springer and Goodrich1983).
 The adult is a small, somewhat hairy light brown beetle, about one-eighth inch long.
 Whitish larvae may be seen in harvested fruit.

 IV.
 Control: It is helpful to maintain good weed control.
 Time chemical control applications to when fruiting buds first form and just before blossoms open.
-SpinTor, carbaryl, malathion and Pyrellin may be recommended.
+Entrust, carbaryl, malathion and Pyrellin may be recommended.